linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/04 Macroeconomic Policy Open Economy.md

 generate increased investment and maintain equality of injections and leakages.

-4.5 DERIVATION OF THE LM SCHEDULE FOR AN OPEN ECONOMY
+## 4.5 Derivation of the LM Schedule for an Open Economy

 Te LM schedule shows various combinations of the level of income and rate of interest for which the money